NikolasGlisovic/Jetson_Ai-Photobox/README.md

 ### REMOTE PhotoBox Interface (Port 5000)
 - Connect your mobile device via hotspot
-- go to http://10.42.0.1:5000 (or your hotspot IP)
+- Go to http://10.42.0.1:5000 (or your hotspot IP)
-- now you can controll the photobox with your remote device from your brwoser
+- Now you can controll the photobox with your remote device from your browser

 ## 🔧 Configuration